iaballa/cse15l-lab-reports/week5labreport.md

 This option is useful because it can help people determine how many files contain the pattern (even if the output can be difficult to read) and after using that information and refining their search, people can then use the option again to see how many times that term is used in the file.

 **2. `-l` or `--files-with-match`**

 Here is an excerpt from the grep manual, obtained by using the `man grep` command that explains this option.

 <img width="720" alt="image" src="https://user-images.githubusercontent.com/114435397/201236007-edc24d3a-cc7e-42c8-9a27-aaeb3cb40708.png">

 A better way to have approached the last example would have been to use the `-l` option to first find which files contain the search term, and then go from there.
 The `-l` option returns output containing only the files that contain a match.
 This option and `--files-with-match` both return the same output.
-Then, with

 **Example One:**